charliecalvert/CloudNotes/Assignments/Docker/DockerStarter.md

 ## Overview

-This assignment will help you get started installing and using Docker.
+This assignment will help you install and start using Docker.

 **NOTE**: _If you have not done so already, please first read the [Docker Overview](DockerOverview.html)._